vectordotdev/vector/docs/specs/component.md

 `SocketReceiveError` representing any error that occurs while receiving data off of the socket.

-This specification does list a standard set of errors that components must implement since errors are specific to the component.
+This specification does not list a standard set of errors that components must implement since errors are specific to the component.

 * Properties